 The seating position feels natural; for once I’m not cramped nor look it.
 But it took just a couple of minutes out of Marrakech to notice the thin and soft padding of the 835mm/33″ seat.
 I thought it might be a thinner, lowered option but was told it was standard.
 This was by far the worse thing on the 310, recalling my agony on the F650GS SE I rode here a few years back.
 Add the big step and it means you can’t slide back.
 As mentioned, the vibes over 6000rpm (about 100kph) make it uncomfortable to travel above this speed, but the vibes may fade with some miles or the engine smooth out at higher rpm.

-You sit fairly far back; the tiny screen was too low to be effective, although if crouched right down I could just get under the wind blast.
+You sit fairly far back; the tiny screen was too short to be effective, although if crouched right down I could just get under the vented wind blast.
 Taller screens will be an easy fitment.

 I didn’t meddle much with the modes of the LCD display whose digits I found a bit thin or too small to read in bright sunshine, but all the basic functions are there, hopefully including the ability to swap between kph and mph when abroad.

 This new-ish 300-cc category is a bit obscure in the UK and much of the developed world; offering little extra over the well-established and huge selection of 250s.
-Elsewhere class or power categories may be different and must be where the main market for this bike lies (in India its expected to cost £3260).
+Elsewhere class or power categories may be different and must be where the main market for this bike lies (in India it costs about £3260).

 This may be so but in Morocco the GS felt right in its element.
 The easy trails and quiet, sub-100kph backroads suited the 310 (or any ‘250’, tbh).
 That ought to translate to a good small RTW travel bike where the last thing you actually need is a quarter-ton, 140-hp behemoth.
 But I’ve found choosing a bike with this little power depends a lot on your weight (if not your size), the load carried and your expectations.
-Overlanders usually settle for the clear-cut limitations of 250s and the like to gain a more manageable machine off road.
+When overlanders settle for the clear-cut limitations of a 250 they hope to gain a more manageable machine off-road.
+You wont get that with the 310.
 For my one-week tours it’ll probably be more suited to experienced riders comfortable with its weight and bulk on the dirt; the lowish seat helps here over the annoyingly tall XR.
-First timers will still be better off on a lowered and much lighter Tornado, while they last.

 So if you’ve owned a lot of bikes, large and small, the 310GS isn’t such an exciting proposition, but I’m sure its great looks, price, spec and bulk will lure newer, younger riders into the all-conquering Cult of GS.
-Otherwise, at about the same price Honda’s CRF250L Rally (right) might be worth a look: 13 kilos lighter, better protection, similarly great looks that these image-conscious millennial demand ;-) and more nimble on the dirt.
+Otherwise, at about the same price Honda’s CRF250L Rally (right) might be worth a look: 13 kilos lighter, better protection and the similarly great looks which these image-conscious millennial demand.
+And it’ll surely be more nimble on the dirt.

 Now a G450GS that was no heavier – that could be an interesting machine for more mature riders and which might prove be worth developing into a do-it-all travel bike.